Hsinghsudwal/NLP-Text-Data-Classification/README.md

 **2. Feature Engineering:**

-- To prepare the text data for machine learning, I used the TF-IDF (Term Frequency-Inverse Document Frequency) vectorization technique.
+- To prepare the text data for machine learning, I used the CV (Count-Vectorizer: count frequency) vectorization technique.
 It converted the text data into numerical features, considering the importance of words in each article.

 - I limited the feature set to the top 5,000 terms and removed common English stop words to improve the quality of the features.